-- The City Council support staff who are members of the Territorial Army (TA) or other military support service through flexible employment arrangements. - Building control provide a free advice service and do not charge for any applications made for extensions or alterations to a domestic property for armed forces personnel returning with any disability. - The City Council will continue to work with the armed forces on a number of events including the sale of poppies for Remembrance Sunday and the promotion of Armed Forces Day through staff news letters and inclusion in the Council's events calendar.
-In addition, the Council will continue to make a financial contribution to support Armed Forces Day in June of each year (currently £2,000). - The City Council continues to work in partnership with the Armed Forces to increase links to the local service units by welcoming service personnel and their families to the area by supporting various activities including sporting and charity events, and developing the potential for Ministry of Defence (MOD) discounts. - The Council will continue to support the British Legion's Poppy day through an arrangement with GL1 for free use of accommodation for their Remembrance Sunday event.
-Linked to this, in partnership with Amey (the Council's Street Care contractor) we will ensure that planting around the war memorial is in good order throughout the year and especially for Remembrance Sunday. - The war memorial at the cenotaph and the war graves at Gloucester cemetery will continue to be maintained to a high standard to recognize the sacrifices made by service personnel. - The City Council will continue to support Army Recruitment Events by allowing access to suitable sites. - 3.3.1 As well as continuing to deliver the specific measure listed above the City Council delivers a range of support services, as can be seen in section 3.4 below:-
+- The City Council support staff who are members of the Territorial Army (TA) or other military support service through flexible employment arrangements. - Building control provide a free advice service and do not charge for any applications made for extensions or alterations to a domestic property for armed forces personnel returning with any disability. - The City Council will continue to work with the armed forces on a number of events including the sale of poppies for Remembrance Sunday and the promotion of Armed Forces Day through staff newsletters and inclusion in the Council's events calendar. - The Armed Forces Day committee, which representatives of the City Council sit on, is already planning an event to celebrate next year's Armed Forces Day.
+They have considered what the true meaning of the day is i.e. a way to say thank you to our serving forces.
+We should not be asking them to give up another day of free time to work and man stalls, which we're aware may have been the case recently.
+We will continue to contribute to this event via the events budget and we believe the event being planned for next year will allow residents to show their pride in the Armed Forces but at the same time ensure the serving personnel can enjoy it. - The City Council continues to work in partnership with the Armed Forces to increase links to the local service units by welcoming service personnel and their families to the area by supporting various activities including sporting and charity events, and developing the potential for Ministry of Defence (MOD) discounts. - The Council will continue to support the British Legion's Poppy day through an arrangement with GL1 for free use of accommodation for their Remembrance Sunday event.
+Linked to this, in partnership with Amey (the Council's Street Care contractor) we will ensure that planting around the war memorial is in good order throughout the year and especially for Remembrance Sunday.

+- The war memorial at the cenotaph and the war graves at Gloucester cemetery will continue to be maintained to a high standard to recognize the sacrifices made by service personnel. - The City Council will continue to support Army Recruitment Events by allowing access to suitable sites. - 3.3.1 As well as continuing to deliver the specific measure listed above the City Council delivers a range of support services, as can be seen in section 3.4 below:-